RandyGaul/qu3e/README.md

 * Extremely simple and friendly to use API
 * 3D Oriented Bounding Box (OBB) collision detection and resolution
 * Discrete collision detection
-* 3D Raycasting into the world
+* 3D Raycasting into the world (see RayPush.h in the demo for example usage)
 * Ability to query the world with AABBs and points
 * Callbacks for collision events
 * Sensors (collision volumes)